SFO Investigations & Prosecutions

-The SFO investigates and prosecutes financial crime as well as bribery and corruption allegations, but will only deal with the most complex and serious criminal.
-The SFO is concerned with wrong doing where there is alleged to be significant harm to the public, the reputation and integrity of the UK as an international centre of finance, or to the economy as a whole.
+The SFO investigates and prosecutes financial crime as well as bribery and corruption allegations.
+They only deal with the most complex and serious criminal.
+The SFO is concerned with wrong doing where there’s alleged to be significant harm to the public, the reputation and integrity of the UK as an international centre of finance, or to the economy as a whole.
 The involvement of the SFO must therefore be taken extremely seriously.

 The Director of the Serious Fraud Office can compel an individual or company to provide information or documents believed to be relevant to an investigation.
 The power comes from Section 2 of the Criminal Justice Act 1987.
 An interview under this provision may be referred to as a ‘section 2 notice interview’.
-If you are required to attend such an interview and you fail to cooperate, you may be committing an offence punishable by imprisonment.
-In addition, the reckless provision of false or misleading information during such an interview could also be an offence punishable by a prison term.
+If you’re required to attend such an interview and you don’t cooperate, you could be committing an offence punishable by imprisonment.
+In addition, if you provide false or misleading information during such an interview this could also be an offence punishable by imprisonment.

 Through entering an agreement with the SFO as to how wrongful behaviour will be acknowledged and rectified, the company aims to avoid criminal prosecution.
-This is potentially a helpful tool for companies, who recognise the risks associated with prosecution and are willing to take steps to prevent this.
-A company may agree to provide compensation, pay a financial penalty or put in place new procedures and practice.
+This is a helpful tool for companies, who recognise the risks associated with prosecution and are willing to take steps to prevent this.
+A company could agree to provide compensation, pay a financial penalty or put in place new procedures and practice.

 Once approached in this way, assistance will be needed in presenting the company’s position and negotiating the terms of any agreement.

-We know when to robustly challenge the SFO’s investigation and when to negotiate.
+We know when to challenge the SFO’s investigation and when to negotiate.
 An investigation by the SFO can operate differently from investigations by other authorities.
 It may involve different powers and procedures.
 Lawyers experienced in intervening in their investigations and influencing decision making must be engaged.